-It’s often added to processed foods in the form of dextrose, which is extracted from cornstarch.
+It’s often added to processed foods in the form of dextrose, which is extracted from corn or wheat.

-Glucose is less sweet than fructose and sucrose (2).
+Glucose is less sweet than both fructose and sucrose (2).

-Fructose is sourced from sugar cane, sugar beets and corn.
-High-fructose corn syrup is made from cornstarch and contains more fructose than glucose, compared to regular corn syrup (3).
+Fructose is sourced from sugar cane, sugar beets, and corn.
+High -fructose corn syrup is made from cornstarch and contains more fructose than glucose, compared with regular corn syrup (

-Of the three sugars, fructose has the sweetest taste but least impact on your blood sugar (2).
+Of the three sugars, fructose has the sweetest taste but the least impact on your blood sugar (

-Summary Sucrose is made up of the simple sugars glucose and fructose.
-Sucrose, glucose and fructose are found naturally in many foods but also added to processed products.
+Sucrose is made up of the simple sugars glucose and fructose.
+Sucrose, glucose, and fructose are found naturally in many foods but are also added to processed products.

 Your body digests and absorbs monosaccharides and disaccharides differently.

 Since monosaccharides are already in their simplest form, they don’t need to be broken down before your body can use them.
-They’re absorbed directly into your bloodstream, primarily in your small intestine and to a lesser degree in your mouth (4).
+They’re absorbed directly into your bloodstream, primarily in your small intestine (5).

-On the other hand, disaccharides like sucrose must be broken down into simple sugars before they can be absorbed.
+On the other hand, your body must break down disaccharides like sucrose into simple sugars before absorbing them.